morfosi/morfosi/README.md

-dni if your name is stanley and you like ace attorney 17:58[franmaya] i bust a nut to edgeworths sprites (freak)
+dni if your name is stanley and you like ace attorney look at this.. wtf freak >> 17:58[franmaya] i bust a nut to edgeworths sprites

 i like kaoru hakaze a lot so iwc if u dont like him lol cuz i cant shut up abt him sowwy